 - Work that is sprint-ready, but not yet accepted and planned into the upcoming Milestone (Development backlog)

-- And work that has been committed to, and accepted into the upcoming Sprint (Sprint backlog).
+- And work that has been accepted into the upcoming Sprint (Sprint backlog).

 Keep Your Backlog Healthy